neume-network/neuIPs/neuIPs/neuIP-2.md

 ## Motivation

+Building an NFT explorer for Ethereum today requires a lot of special knowledge and a costly time commitment.

+To index and synchronize all respective NFT metadata (from EIP-721 and EIP-1155 compliant contracts), starting at a block height, all logs are downloaded, and using EIP-165, a contract can be feature-tested for their interface support.
+Once clear NFT support has been established, an order system has to be determined for all NFT's `tokenId`.
+It is trivial in cases where an EIP-721 contract implements the ERC721Enumerable extension.
+If it doesn't, the set of `tokenId`s has to be determined through event logs too.
+For each `tokenId` and contract address, a developer then calls `function tokenURI(...)`, receiving either an IPFS or HTTP URL that subsequently requires calling an additional server or node on the network.
+So building such an indexer today isn't an easy feat.

+But orthogonal to those technical challenges is the problem of spending a lot of time on a problem essentially already solved by the big NFT marketplaces.
+For example, Zora and OpenSea's API provide gleaming API documentations with all possible NFT metadata - almost indicative that only a fool would spend hundreds of hours and thousands of dollars on building their own NFT indexer.

+Instead, especially when wanting to focus on building dApps - which mostly consist of front-end code - a marketplace provider's APIs fit well as they allow requests from a fully-fledged operating system and a user's browser.
+But not only that, they also keep their indexed data continuously up to date given the latest block data available on-chain.
+Meanwhile, building an NFT indexer that keeps synchronicity to (multiple) mainnet(s) is so challenging: None is currently publicly available as free software.

+It is why, feeling safely guarded by their indexer's moats, NFT marketplaces like OpenSea have not only started to engage in content moderation (dare we call it "censorship"!) - they're also adding proprietarily-generated curation signals not originally included in the on-chain anchored NFT's metadata.
+For anyone happily integrating with these "recentralizing" platforms today, this brings the risk of those in power pulling the rug by "embracing, extending and exstinguishing" integrators - or simply by eventually "dialing up monetization," making an integrator's dApp dependent on the existence of a functioning credit card on their billing dashboard and not on the decentralized substrates that are Ethereum and IPFS.

-Developers working with NFTs on Ethereum require a chronologically-sorted file of all historic NFT minting events.
-To distribute neume network's indexed NFT data and to create a permanent metadata record for curation, a canonical and non-interactive index generation mechanism is required.
-It has to be deterministically-creatable to ensure the result's replicability and comprehendability.
-It cannot be dependent on network interaction, as otherwise dealing with node-dependent synchronicity and state increases complexity.
+Hence, developers working with NFTs on Ethereum require a chronologically-sorted file of all historic NFT events that can be downloaded freely and efficiently searched - without access to a full operating system: A browser must suffice.

-However, we don't think requiring the file creation process to be consistent across the network such that any node's outcome must be a single file - rather we're aiming for an outcome's equivalence, namely that on a best-effort basis a node may publish an canonical network-compliant file of NFT metadata.
+Instead of a vertically integrated monolithic backend, NFT developers require an intrinsically-incentivized ecosystem of node operators always keeping the chronological log of NFT metadata updated.
+Ideal, in such a permanent way that regular HTTP `tokenURI`s get made immutable by the network.

+Neume Network sets out to create just that - a permanent metadata record that developers may use for building interoperable NFT curation protocols.
+It achieves this by specifying and implementing a canonical and non-interactive index generation mechanism that ensures its replicability over a network.

+"Canonical" and "specified", such that many implementations are possible and to create transparency around the public good's functionality.
+"Non-interactive," because dealing with node-dependent synchronicity and state increases complexity.

-Finally, we require the actual file's content to be laid out such that access to specific information is direct.
-This yields two requirements:
+Our vision is individual nodes publishing their indexing results publicly on IPFS leveraging a CID's permanence and composability qualities.
+For the scope of this specification, however, we're focusing on the first step towards specifying and building this rather complex architecture: We're describing the file format that underpins the Neume Network.
+Namely, that we require a file's content to be laid out such that access to specific information is direct and yields the following requirements:

-1. An NFT must deterministically translates to a position in the file.
+- Any node must be able to publish a self-descriptive NFT index file with content-addressed integrity that comprehendably outlines a crawl's performance.
+- Given an NFT's identifying metadata (e.g. contract address and `tokenId`, they must deterministically translate to an offset in the file where an NFT's full metadata resides.
-2. The index files must laid out such that there's an acceptable trade-off between downloading one huge file or downloading many small files.
+- The index file itself must be laid out such that there's an acceptable trade-off between downloading one huge file or downloading many small files.
+  Generally, a user must be able to access the NFT index on their browser with small restrictions.
+- All files and all links pointing inside and outside the index structure must be permanent and ensure content-addressed file integrity.

 ## Specification